-The initial review of the North Carolina Department of Public Safety (NCDPS) Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Commissioner and Deputy Commissioner in June 2013 - Section 2.1 (Reporting Sexual Abuse and Sexual Harassment) and NCDPS DJJ and Delinquency Prevention Abuse and Neglect Policy and Requirements and Procedures (R&P) Document - Section 1.7 (Availability for Reporting Mechanisms in a Facility) provides multiple internal ways for residents to report sexual abuse and harassment retaliation, staff neglect or violation of responsibilities that may have contributed to such incidents.
+The initial review of the North Carolina Department of Public Safety (NCDPS) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Director of Juvenile Facility Operations and Commissioner of Adult Corrections and Juvenile Justice in September 2013 - Section 2.1 (Reporting Sexual Abuse and Sexual Harassment) and NCDPS DJJ and Delinquency Prevention Abuse and Neglect Policy and Requirements and Procedures (R&P) Document - Section 1.7 (Availability for Reporting Mechanisms in a Facility) provides multiple internal ways for residents to report sexual abuse and harassment retaliation, staff neglect or violation of responsibilities that may have contributed to such incidents.
 Residents are informed verbally and in writing on how to report sexual abuse and sexual harassment.
 These various ways of reporting include advising an administrator, a staff member, telephoning the hotline number, placing a written complaint in the grievance box and third party.
-Additionally, residents are provided a "Student PREA & Grievance Tool Kit" that contains grievance forms, notebook paper, envelopes addressed to (DSS, PREA office, Detention Director & Director of Facility Operations), blank envelopes, pencil and a list of addresses for reporting.
-While touring the entire detention facility, there were postings of the PREA information (Bulletin Board & Expect Respect; Your Safety in Juvenile Justice) and Reporting Resources.
+Additionally, residents are provided with access to a locked grievance box with grievance forms, envelopes addressed to (DSS, PREA Office, Facility Director & Director of Facility Operations), posting of the PREA information (reporting resources) and pamphlet.

-The postings were observed in the secure lobby and administrative area, intake area, dining/classroom area, visitation/classroom area and living areas of the detention facility.
-Reporting procedures are provided to residents through the "Student PREA & Grievance Tool Kit" and pamphlet.
 Resident interviews indicated several ways to report sexual abuse and sexual harassment by telephoning the hotline, speak with a staff they trust or third party.
 Some residents identified the grievance box as a means to report sexual abuse and sexual harassment.
-Most resident and staff interviews along with the resident's pamphlet and supporting documentation verified compliance with this standard.
+Most resident and detention staff interviews along with the resident's pamphlet and supporting documentation verified compliance with this standard.